jalhadab/project5/readme.md

 - Leah Goodwin
 - Yilin Luo

+## Notes
+- The login is a placeholder for project 5

 ## To do - design
 - [x] fix mobile design on homepage
 - [x] style quotes